-5.2 Option 2 - adopt the changes to include new MRLs for avilamycin.
+5.2 Option 2 - adopt the changes to include the new MRLs for the relevant antibiotics for eggs

-Under this option, the addition of the MRLs for avilamycin would be approved for inclusion into the Code
+Under this option, the addition of the proposed MRLs for eggs would be approved for inclusion into the Code.

 6. Affected Parties